ryavse11/ryan_choi_portfolio/Global Marketing Segment Analysis/README.md

 <!-- Title -->
-<h1 align="left">Marketing Segment Analysis </h1>
+<h1 align="left">Global Marketing Segment Analysis </h1>

 <h2 align="left">Summary </h2>

+The Global Marketing Segment Analysis was implemented with the intent of tracking the following metrics.
+1. Global marketing teams' contribution to field marketing
+2. Month-over-month performance for each segment
+3. AWS marketing region performance vs. monthly/annual goals
+4. sub-segment and sub-region drill-down results

-All leads are not equal in terms of quality and priority.
-Traditionally, it has been based on the likelihood of an opportunity being created by the associated individual, where the likelihood is measured using a lead score.
-The project aims to measure the impact of applying a machine learning approach to predict marketing qualified leads(MQLs) that would convert into a sales qualified opportunity (SQO).
-To analyze the test results, <a href="https://github.com/ryavse11/ryan_choi_portfolio_0129/blob/main/AWS%20ML%20Lead%20Prioritization/Model_Feature_Sets.md"> I designed and pulled different scoring model feature sets </a> to run multi-phased A/B tests and analyze the test results.
+The dashboard is viewed by all segment leadership, global MRC managers, and marketing reps on a daily basis to track MRC teams' contributions to regional field marketing at a segment/sub-segment level.
+This Tableau dashboard pulls the field marketing data from the AWS Javis database cluster., <a href="https://github.com/ryavse11/ryan_choi_portfolio_0129/blob/main/AWS%20ML%20Lead%20Prioritization/Model_Feature_Sets.md"> I designed and pulled different scoring model feature sets </a> to run multi-phased A/B tests and analyze the test results.

 <h2 align="left">Implementation </h2>